How to Pass the Ham Radio Technician Exam in 2026

 Common Pitfalls to Avoid

-These mistakes trip up many test-takers:
+These mistakes trip people up:

-- Rushing through calculations: Double-check your math on Ohm's law problems
+- Rushing through calculations: Double-check your math on Ohm's law problems.

 What to Expect on Exam Day